tass23/ServUO_Pub54/README.md

 ### Version
 Publish 54 v1.0
 Maintained by:
-   Raist,
-   Thagoras
+   Not a single soul anymore.

 ### Installation

-Getting started with ServUO is quite easy.
+Getting started with ServUO is not 100% user-friendly or intuitive, so hopefully it works.

 #### Windows
 1. Rename ServUO._xe to ServUO.exe.